Orchestra finds child who charmed crowd with ‘wow!’

 BOSTON — A performing arts group has found the child who was literally wowed by a recent classical music concert.

-The Handel & Haydn Society finished a rendition of Mozart’s “Masonic Funeral” at Boston’s Symphony Hall when a youngster blurted out: “WOW!”
+The Handel & Haydn Society had just finished a rendition of Mozart’s “Masonic Funeral” at Boston’s Symphony Hall on Sunday when a youngster blurted out: “WOW!”

-The group was so charmed that they launched a search for the “Wow Child.”
-WGBH-FM reports Thursday the child is 9-year-old Ronan Mattin, of New Hampshire.
-He was attending the concert with his grandfather Stephen.
+The group was so charmed that they launched a search for the “Wow Child” with the help of audio of the moment captured by WCRB-FM.
+The child is 9-year-old Ronan Mattin, of New Hampshire, WGBH-FM reported Thursday.
+He attended the concert with his grandfather Stephen.

+Ronan’s grandmother had seen a report on TV that said the society was looking for the child.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.